 Review: Moment Wide Lens (18mm, latest Version)

-A few months after I turned to iPhone Photography, the first wide angle lenses for the iPhone made it to the market.
+A few months after I turned to iPhone Photography, the first wide angle lenses for the iPhone hit the market.
 But they were bad.
-Especially wide-angle lenses suffered from notable blurriness at the edges of the frame.
+Especially the wide angle lenses suffered from notable blur at the edges of the frame.

-I've been using the Moment lens now for almost 5 years and took 1000s of photos with it.
-My conclusion: I don't want to miss it.
+I've been using the Moment wide angle lens for almost 5 years now and took 1000s of photos with it.
+I don't want to miss it and here is why.

 Moments touts that the Wide Angle Lens will allow you to capture 2x more image of a scene.
 While I didn't precisely measure that, you can judge for yourself:

 Moment markets the wide lens with the phrase "to capture more of a scene".
 While this is totally true, there's another, often neglected reason to use a wide angle lens.

 As you can see from the sample photos above, a wide lens also pushes back the background and makes the use scene look more vast, bigger and in some cases more dramatic.

 And that not only works in landscape photography but also if you take photos inside a bulding like a church.
 Try it, you'll be surprised how huge you can make a church look using a wide lens.